parths301/report-right/README.md

 4. Select `main` (or `master`) branch and `/root` folder.
 5. Click **Save**.
 Your site will be live in a few minutes!

-## 📄 License
+## License

-This project is available for personal and commercial use.
+Copyright (c) 2025 Parth Sharma.
+All rights reserved.

+Any use of this software requires prior written consent.
+Please contact parthsh.ind@gmail.com for permissions.

 ---
 *Compliance Simplified.*

-~PS⚡
+~PS